 Taking advantage of Kiser’s arena knowledge will assure you that the design and construction will be right the first time saving you from costly mistakes or worse, equine injuries caused by poor footing.

-Other important information that can be provided by our consultation services are equipment and maintenance recommendations.
+Other important information that can be provided by our consultation services is equipment and maintenance recommendations.

 Some common questions that come up when building an arena include: